Rajaikumar-iOSDev/AquaProgressIndicatorSample/README.md

 # 🌊 AquaProgressIndicatorSample

-🌊 Aqua Progress indicator helps to keeps the user engaged and updated with the progress you are making.
+🌊 Aqua Progress indicator helps to keep the user engaged and updated with the progress you are making.

 ## 📺 Demo